 Traditional Red Velvet Cake – The History

-The history of red velvet cake can be traced to the 1800’s when unsweetened cocoa was used for so-called luxury cakes.
+The history of red velvet cake can be traced to the 1800s, when unsweetened cocoa was used for so-called luxury cakes.
 These cakes were called “velvet” because of their smooth, soft texture.

 Ingredients: Here’s What You’ll Need for the Cupcakes

-- The Flavorings: To add flavor to the cupcakes, I included unsweetened cocoa which is typical of red velvet cakes and cupcakes along with vanilla extract.
+- The Flavorings: To add flavor to the cupcakes, I included unsweetened cocoa, which is typical of red velvet cakes and cupcakes, along with vanilla extract.

 Steps in Making the Red Velvet Cupcakes

 Specifically, I added about a third of the cake flour and half of the buttermilk.
 I beat everything together until these ingredients were incorporated.
-Next, I added half of the remaining cake flour and all of the remaining buttermilk and beat everything together.
+Next, I added half of the remaining cake flour and the remaining buttermilk and beat everything together.
 Finally, I beat in the rest of the cake flour.

 I ended up with a gorgeous red batter.